 Orange Jack-O-Lantern Halloween paper lanterns strung up to decorate a front porch.

-These Halloween front porch ideas are similar to the witch hat display.
-Here, you’ll drape heavy duty twine and alternate with orange paper lanterns, black tulle, and orange tulle.
+These Halloween front porch ideas are similar to the witch-hat display.
+Here, you’ll drape heavy-duty twine and alternate with orange paper lanterns, black tulle, and orange tulle.
 Measure your area first to determine the lengths of your materials.

 Fold your tulle over lengthwise a few times so that you can easily cut it into 5-inch strips and have 20 – 30-inch lengths.
 You can always vary the lengths to fit your space.

-Bundle the tops of six to seven strips and tie with a scrap piece of tulle.
+Bundle the tops of six to seven strips and tie them with a scrap piece of tulle.
 Repeat for the remaining strips.
 This loop is needed for the twine to go through.
 Add some paper lanterns or even fake bats for these fun Halloween house decorations.

 10. Cut black garbage bags into strips to create a witch’s curtain.